 So people drive more.
 A 10-year-old car now has an average of 150,000 miles on it - almost double what we expected only a few decades back.
 But some folks drive a whole lot more - like 20,000 or 30,000 miles a year.
 These "high milers" are the ones that put 300,000 miles on a car in short order.
 And these are generally the cars you hear about when someone mentions that they got astounding service life out of a car.

 When I lived in Washington, DC, there were people who would commute to the District from Pennsylvania or West Virginia.
-If you are not from the area, let me tell you, that is a long way to commute - 50, 75, 100 miles or more - each way.
+If you are not from the area, let me tell you, that is a long way to commute - 50, 75, 100 miles or more - each way!
 They get up at 5 in the morning and drive 2 hours to work and repeat the process on the way home.
 Why they do this is the subject of another post.
-But suffice it to say they are making a very poor economic choice with both their time and money.
+But suffice it to say they are making a very poor (in both senses of the word) economic choice with both their time and money.